maham-zahid/TodolistPlugin/README.md

 ### REST API

 - **Get User's To-Do List:** REST API endpoint that accepts a user ID as a parameter and responds with a list of the user's to-do items in JSON format.
-- **Add Task to User's To-Do List:** REST API endpoint that accepts a user ID, task item, and status, and adds the task to the user's to-do list.
+- **Add Task to User's To-Do List:** REST API endpoint that accepts a task item and status, and adds the task to the user's to-do list with JWT authentication.
 The response includes the task ID.
-- **Update Task Status:** REST API endpoint that accepts a task ID and status, updating the task status.
+- **Update Task Status:** REST API endpoint that accepts a task ID and status, updating the task status with JWT authentication.
 The response indicates success with a boolean value.

 ### WP CLI